Huge iOS 13 emoji update to include disabilities, waffles and yawning

 We’re also finally getting food characters for onions, garlic, falafels, oysters and butter, all of which emoji you thought existed before today, but didn’t.

-Juice boxes, ice, kites, yo-yos, parachutes, and diving masks will get their due in iOS 13, and new animal emoji join the pack with orangutans, sloths, flamingos, otters and skunks.
+Juice boxes, ice cubes, kites, yo-yos, parachutes, and diving masks will get their due in iOS 13, and new animal emoji join the pack with orangutans, sloths, flamingos, otters and skunks.

 New clothes and accessories include an orange safety vest, sari, one-piece swimsuit, briefs, shorts and ballot slippers.
 Music icons finally get their banjo solo, the only new instrument we see.

 Hurt?
-There’s an emoji for that coming besides the bandaged face.
+There’s emojis coming to give you other options beyond the bandaged face.
 You’ll now have access to drop of blood, adhesive bandage, and stethoscope to describe your pain, in case you fall over a wooden chair (a new emoji) or fall victim to an axe (also a new one).

 There are a lot of new useful emoji due to come to iOS 13.
 Aren’t excited?
 The final one we’ll mention is the yawn emoji – that’s for you.